 Inside guinea pigs are fine to stay in their usual cage during bonfire night.

 Once your guinea pigs are inside, it’s important to block as much of the sound and lights out as possible.
 Closing windows and closing curtains and blinds are fairly easy but effective ways of achieving this.

 If your guinea pig is still outside, covering the hutch with a thick blanket or towels can help to block out the light flashes of fireworks.

 Switching on the TV or radio can also help to drown out the sound of loud banging fireworks.
-Be mindful of what station you chose.
+Be mindful of what station you choose.
 The aim is to use the new sound to calm your guinea pigs so keep the volume low and avoid programmes with lots of gunfire or car noise.

 If your guinea pig is new to hearing the TV or radio, ensure you keep a close watch over them to see how they are adjusting to this new sound.